Candidate Profile and Core Values

 - In addition, to be successful as a member of the Spark team in this role, you will:

-- Have a strong desire to impact a fast-growing nonprofit organization
+- Have a strong desire to impact an up-and-coming nonprofit organization;

-- Thrive in an entrepreneurial environment, operating with high expectations and exceptional attention to detail
+- Thrive in a fast-paced, entrepreneurial environment, operating with a results-orientation and exceptional attention to detail;

-- Be comfortable giving and receiving honest, constructive feedback, and applying feedback to drive improvement
+- Be comfortable giving and receiving honest, constructive feedback;

 - Build Relationships